 I like picking stocks.
 I've taken time to learn how to do it well, I've picked some great winners over the years, and I've beaten the S&P 500 more often than not.

-That shouldn't come as much of a surprise -- this is The Motley Fool, after all, a company founded on the premise that ordinary people could learn to beat professional investment managers at their own game.
+That shouldn't come as much of a surprise -- this is The Motley Fool, after all, a company founded on the premise that ordinary people can learn to beat professional investment managers at their own game.

 But this might come as a surprise: I also own mutual funds.
 Not just index funds and ETFs, but a couple of actively managed funds as well.
 What's more, I think many stock-picking enthusiasts could benefit from having a few well-chosen funds in their portfolios.